 - Berlin WelcomeCard – Have a long layover or unexpected detour in Berlin?
 The Berlin WelcomeCard is a tourist ticket that offers free round-the-clock public transportation, Welcome guide and city map, discounts at local attractions and businesses, including restaurants!
 Prices start at €20,00.
 Visit the Tourist Information kiosk for details.
 Locations: Gate 1, Terminals A and B.

 - Information Desk – The main information desk is located in the main hall of Terminal A. Another one is located in Terminal C. Both will be able to provide passengers with assistance!

 - Luggage Storage & Lockers – Luggage can be stored for as many hours or days as you need.
 Rates are € 7.20 – € 9.90 per bag/item, per day.
 Luggage wrapping is also available.
 Location: Terminal A, Service Center, Ground Floor Hours: 5:00AM – 10:30PM.

 - Luggage Wrapping – Protect your bags from theft and damage by having your bags wrapped in plastic.
 Locations: Terminal A, Service Center, near Left Luggage.
 Hours: 5:00AM – 9:00PM.
 Rates: €9,50 / standard item • €11,50 / bulky item.

 - Pharmacy – The Metropolitan Pharmacy has a pharmacist to help with any last minute medical needs.
 Location: Terminal A Hours: 7:00AM – 9:00PM A pharmacy vending machine sells first aid kits and over-the-counter medications 24 hours a day in Terminal C (airside, Gates 38-57).

 - Mobile Charging – A traveller (2019) mentioned seeing wall outlets to charge your devices in Terminal A. The outlets are stationed near working counters with benches (without arms) close by.
-If you know of other locations, click here to update this airport guide.
+Another reader suggest Coffee Fellows, as they have power outlets along the walls.